William Schneider, President

 Mr. Olkin is a named inventor on over 36 patents.
 He was also instrumental in several common technology standards including the ANSI SQL database language, Java Database Connectivity (JDBC) interface, and the Java Messaging Service (JMS).
 He has also taught Enterprise Data Security at the University of Colorado – Boulder, AP Computer Science at Niwot High School, and is a Senior Member of the Association for Computing Machinery (ACM).

 Mr. Olkin has been an active member of the FIRST community for more than 10 years as a mentor, advisor, volunteer, and judge.
 He is a founder and currently serves as President of the GEAR Alliance, a Colorado 501(c)(3) non-profit organization that promotes STEM to approximately 200 K-12 students each year in the Boulder/Longmont community through partnership with FIRST.
+Mr. Olkin has served on the Board of Directors for Colorado FIRST since December 2021.

-Tony English, Director of Operations
+Tony English, Executive Director

 Mechanical Engineer, Neaera Consulting Group